MatthieuBruh/h5_UryybGreb/readme.md

 ## How is the data protected?
 * As said before, NPM uses 256-bit AES encryption.
-  * It is the same encryption that is used in financial instituations, such as banks.
+  * It is the same encryption that is used in financial institutions, such as banks.
-* The NPM encryption ensure that data are secured in transit and at rest.
+* The NPM encryption ensures that data is secured in transit and at rest.
 * NPM provides Two-Factor Authentication to add an additional security layer to protect user accounts.
-* NPM also provides Advanced Access Controls, which prevent unauthorized access to user data, the use of strong password, and IP address restrictions.
+* NPM also provides Advanced Access Controls, which prevent unauthorized access to user data, the use of strong passwords, and IP address restrictions.
 * Norton also monitors system for any suspicious activity.

 ## Sources